Crumbs #83 Clouds or Working with the vocabulary

 At this point in the game, we had been starting every single day with a conversation about our emotions.
 ‘How do you feel today?’
 ‘I am…because…’ and to help us with it, we use about twenty different emotions such as angry, sad, sleepy and confused which we have on posters on the walls of our classroom.

-I made into two additional lessons in which we learnt and revised the feelings from the song (or most of them, I still decided to skip a few) using the wordwall cards.
+I made into two additional lessons in which we learnt and revised the feelings from the song (or most of them, I still decided to skip a few).
 We went through all of them, clarified the meaning, practised pronunciation and devoted time to talking about our own examples when people might feel disappointed, overwhelmed, angry or inspired.

 A self-reflection